Galaxy Z Flip: After 3 months, I can't stop using it

 I like having to open the phone in order to use it because I'm more selective about what I'm doing.
 The only time this feels tedious is messaging, I have to open the phone to read a text and reply and then I close it.
 If I get another reply, I have to start the process over.
 I'd be so happy if I could reply to messages from the outside display even just with my voice,

-Over time, I stopped closing the phone shut as much and instead left it opened in a 90º position.
-This made it look like a mini laptop and it meant I could keep a message thread open or mindlessly scroll IG or Twitter.
+Over time, I stopped closing the phone shut as much and instead left it open at a 90-degree angle.
+This made it look like a mini laptop and it meant I could keep a message thread open or mindlessly scroll Instagram or Twitter.
 Samsung calls this half-fold position Flex Mode, and it is excellent for filming vertical video too.
 I honestly didn't expect to use the Z Flip this much as a video camera but in Flex Mode the phone becomes its own tripod, meaning I had more options where I could set it to get the perfect shot than a regular phone.

 Flex Mode also has a software component where apps adapt to the L-shaped position.
 But only a few apps take advantage of it, and even then it feels limited.
 The Gallery app, for instance, puts photos on the top half and navigation controls on the bottom.
 But when I go to edit a photo, the picture moves from the top half of the screen to the center.
 Why not keep it at the top part of the screen and use the bottom half to make adjustments?